 - ISO8601 Date/Time: A String primary type following the ISO8601 date/time format.

 Medium One platform additionally distinguishes data behavior as described below.
 This behavior is only relevant for how the data is visualized on the dashboard widgets and does not affect workflow processing.

-- Time Series: Identifies a Data Type as being a value changing over time, used for visualization in time-based charts and for search and filtering in time-based queries.
+- Time Series: Identifies a data type as being a value changing over time.
+This is used for visualization in time-based charts and for search and filtering in time-based queries.
 For example, battery charge measurement is measured and analyzed over time.

 - Last Value: Identifies a data type as being 'static' information, used for group charts or for filtering users within a population.
 This effectively means "at the present time".
 For example, zip code or height where effectively only the most current value matters.

 Note: Data type auto-detection automatically sets all types of behavior as time series.
 For a type to be last value, it must be set on the data streams page.